The History of the YELLOW RIBBON

 He tied a yellow ribbon

-For her eyes were far too bold
+For her eyes were far too bold.If, perchance, you spy a lovely maiden

 And by her side, there walks with pride